Bookmarks Settings

 ISO

 Controls sensor sensitivity to light.
-For highest quality, keep ISO as low as possible while maintaining proper exposure.
+Keep ISO as low as possible for the cleanest images.

 Last updated